This recipe is sponsored by Smith’s

 This is a little subjective because everyone’s taste for beer is different.
 I personally enjoy a good wheat beer with hints of citrus to drink.
 However, we’re not talking about drinking the beer, we’re talking about cooking it into a cheesy dip.
 So your best best is to choose a beer that pairs well with the type of cheese used to make this dip.

 This particular beer cheer dip recipe calls for Velveeta cheese.
 I like Velveeta because it melts easily and keeps its smooth texture making it perfect for a dip.
 Flavor-wise, Velveeta cheese most closely resembles a blend of mild cheddar and colby cheese.
 So, knowing that, you can check out this handy cheese and beer pairing chart and choose a beer accordingly.
 An IPA is listed as being a good match for both colby and cheddar so that would be the ideal choice here.

 Sure.
 At the end of the day, a beer is a beer and they aren’t all that different so try using what you have if you don’t feel up for making a special trip to the store.

 Yes, you sure can.
 The flavor from the beer is what you are after, so a non-alcoholic brew will do the job.

 Presentation is key!

-My favorite part about the merging of these two appetizers is how the pigs in blankets so nicely fan out around the dip.
-When you make the beer cheese dip in a small cast iron skillet, the skillet holds its heat for awhile so the dip stays warm and keeps the pigs in blankets warm too.
+My favorite part about the merging of these two appetizers is how the pigs in a blanket so nicely fan out around the dip.
+When you make the beer cheese dip in a small cast iron skillet, the skillet holds its heat for awhile so the dip stays warm and keeps the pigs in a blanket warm too.
 Just be careful when serving to make sure the skillet cools down enough to touch.
 If you don’t have a cast iron skillet, that’s okay.
 You can prepare the dip on the stove top using a regular pot then transfer it to a bowl or a small crockpot for serving.